ShaikhBorhanUddin/New-York-Property-Price-Prediction-Using-Machine-Learning/README.md

 Since the model was trained exclusively on family house sale data, the dataset represents only a subset of all properties within each neighborhood.
 Properties that were never sold (e.g., inherited or endowed properties) are also not included in the training data.
 As a result, dynamic filtering for `BLOCK` and `LOT` could not be implemented in the Streamlit application.
 Such dynamic listing would only be feasible if the dataset contained a complete inventory of all properties within each neighborhood.

+A Folium-based property location and sale price heatmap over Google Maps would provide significantly richer spatial insights compared to simple geolocation markers in the application.
+However, rendering such visualizations for large datasets is both time and memory intensive, leading to slow load times and a degraded user experience.
+The visualizations shown below illustrate this limitation, even when plotting a reduced sample of 50,000 data points.

 <p align="center">
   <img src="https://github.com/ShaikhBorhanUddin/New-York-Family-House-Price-Prediction-Using-Machine-Learning/blob/main/Assets/50k_sample_scatterplot.png" width="44.2%" />
   <img src="https://github.com/ShaikhBorhanUddin/New-York-Family-House-Price-Prediction-Using-Machine-Learning/blob/main/Assets/folium_property_heatmap.png" width="54.8%" />
 </p>

+For deployment, all available data points would need to be rendered to enable meaningful comparison, which would further increase computational overhead.
+Therefore, although these heatmap visualizations were explored and analyzed during the Data Exploratory Analysis (DEA) phase, they were intentionally excluded from the deployed Streamlit application to ensure smooth responsiveness and usability.

 ## Tools Used